 The crisis of confidence in institutions and mainstream media represents a danger to democratic life.
 A democratic society needs space - whether physical or digital – where discussion and debate ack...

-In the autumn of 2012, he was a visiting professor of Rhetoric and the Art of Public Persuasion at the University of Oxford.
-His book Enough Said: What’s Gone Wrong with the Language of Politics? which is based on the lectures he gave at Oxford, was published in the UK and US in September 2016.
+His book, Enough Said: What’s Gone Wrong with the Language of Politics? was published in the UK and US in September 2016.